CouncilofLorien/counciloflorien.github.io/docs/cards/T/the-way-is-shut.md

 > Long-event
 >
 > {: .hazard-text .black-text .p-2 }
 > > A company moving to or from an Under-deeps site must return its site of origin.
 Additionally, cancels the effects of Secret Passage and Secret Entrance.
 Cannot be duplicated. <br>_"Many coiling arms seized the doors on either side, and with horrible strength, swung them around.
-With a shattering echo they slammed, and all light was lost."_{: .fs-3 } ***---&#65279;LotRII***{: .fs-3 }
+With a shattering echo they slammed, and all light was lost."_ ***---&#65279;LotRII***
 >

 ### _Middle-earth: The Balrog Reprint_